Skip to content

 uv sync

-uv run python hello_world.py # or task_manager.py, nested_api.py, remote_api.py
+uv run python hello_world.py # or task_manager.py, nested_api.py, remote_api.py,

 Then open http://localhost:8002/graphql (port varies per example) to see GraphiQL and the MCP Inspector.